camunda/camunda-docs/docs/components/cloud-console/manage-plan/upgrade-to-professional-plan.md

 ---
 id: upgrade-to-professional-plan
-title: Upgrade to Professional Plan
+title: Upgrade to a Professional Plan
 description: "Want to upgrade to a Professional Plan?
-Follow these simple steps."
+Follow these steps."
 ---

 :::note